 - Ensure your vehicle is OBD2 compliant.
-See Vehicles Covered on page 5 for vehicle compliance verification information.
+See VEHICLES COVERED on page 5 for vehicle compliance verification information.

-- The Code Reader will automatically re-link to the vehicle's computer every 30 seconds to refresh the data being retrieved.
+- The Code Reader will automatically re-link to the vehicle's computer every 15 seconds to refresh the data being retrieved.
 When data is being refreshed, the message "One moment Auto - link in progress" is shown on the LCD display.
 This action repeats as long as the Code Reader is communicating with the vehicle's computer. - The Code Reader will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No DTC's are presently stored in the vehicle's computer" is displayed.
+If no codes are present, a "No DTC's or Freeze Frame data presently stored in the vehicle's computer" is displayed. - If the ENTER/FF button is pressed from the "no DTCs" screen. the message "No DTCs Powertrain or Freeze Frame Data is presently stored in Reader's memory.
+Code the Press the DTC button to view your Enhanced or ABS DTC's" displays.
+Press the DTC SCROLL button to enter the "enhanced" mode (see THE ENHANCED MAIN MENU on page 40).

-- The Code Reader is capable of retrieving and storing up to 32 codes in memory, for immediate or later viewing. - 7.
+- The Code Reader is capable of retrieving and storing up to 32 codes in memory, for immediate or later viewing. - 8.
 To read the display:

-Refer to Display Functions on page 12 for a description of LCD display elements.
+Refer to DISPLAY FUNCTIONS on page 12 for a description of LCD display elements.

-- A visible ap icon indicates that the Code Reader is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
+- A visible icon indicates that the Code Reader is being powered through the vehicle's DLC connector. - A visible icon indicates that the Code Reader is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
 A solid Monitor icon indicates the associated Monitor has run and completed its testing.
-A blinking Monitor icon indicates the associated Monitor has not run and completed its testing. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved, the type of code (G = Generic; M = Manufacturer Specific), and whether or not the displayed code commanded the MIL on.
+A blinking Monitor icon indicates the associated Monitor has not run and completed its testing.

+The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved, the type of code (G = Generic; M = Manufacturer Specific), and whether or not the displayed code commanded the MIL on.
 If the code being displayed is a PENDING code, the PENDING icon is shown.